 Prior to construction, we want to carve out some time to have a team meeting with the clients, Brad in our oﬃce, as well as our Superintendent for the project.
-Here we will all comb thru the Plans and Specifications together and discuss means and methods and construction expectations.
+Here we will all comb through the plans, remainder of the home building process, and specifications together and discuss means and methods and construction expectations.

 Selections (Phase VI)